danielvartan/netlogo-shapes/README.md

 ## Acknowledgments

-`NetLogo-Shapes` brand identity is based on the [NetLogo 7](https://www.netlogo.org/) brand identity.
+`LogoShapes` brand identity is based on the [NetLogo 7](https://www.netlogo.org/) brand identity.